 This home-grown Hong Kong favourite is your go-to for fresh, healthy and organic selections of pantry goodies, plant-based food, superfoods, vegetarian and gluten-free choices.
 SpiceBox Organics is also one of the few local stores that are certified by the USDA National Organic Programme.

 SpiceBox Organics, 137 Caine Road, Shop 1, Golden Valley Mansion, Caine Road, Mid Levels, Hong Kong, 2559 9887

 Whether you’re looking to stock up on liquors for cooking or drinking, Vom Fass will set you up.
 Offering liquors, vinegars and gourmet foods, you can purchase containers from the stores on your first visit and refill them each time you visit.
-It has outlets all over the city, though you can also place an order with its online store (free domestic shipping with spending over $450).
+It has outlets all over the city, though you can also place an order with its online store.